 In case you want to hear some more benefits from each type of camping stove, I suggest to take a look at this video.

 Overlanding on a budget

 Buying a vehicle, choosing a camping stove are expenses that you do once in a couple of years, or maybe once in a lifetime.
 However, overlanding has other expenses that you cannot escape from.

 Those expenses include gas, sleeping setup, kitchen setup, and so on.
 Logically, you would like to minimize those expenses, so in order to learn how to do that, I would strongly recommend you to take a look at this.

-To conclude, overlanding is a great activity you should definitively try.
 It is quite different than the regular camping, and I am pretty sure that you will love it.